cometchat-pro-tutorials/react-customer-support-live-widget/README.md

-# React Chat Widget App With CometChat Pro
+# Build a Customer Support Live Chat Widget with React

 This example shows how to build a React chat widget using CometChat Pro SDK and API.